ruzmishael/pred_prey_eco_cs/README.md

 _Fish_: Move randomly to avoid sharks, reproduce after surviving for a set time.

+_Algae_: Regrow periodically and serve as a food source for fish.

 **Behavior**

 Sharks hunt fish to survive, while fish reproduce to maintain their population.
 The ecosystem models the dynamic balance between predator and prey populations.